Women well-qualified to serve in national security and foreign affairs

 2) Over 15,000 years of work experience

 5) For about 200 Senate-confirmed positions, LCWINS provided at least 4 different well-qualified women for consideration

 6) Sourced from over 150 individuals and 50 organizations

-Beginning in the spring, LCWINS researched and reached out to over 50 organizations, and 50 individuals we thought could help us find qualified candidates, to explain our work and ask them to begin compiling lists of women who were well-qualified for national security appointments to Senate-confirmed positions.
+Beginning in the spring of 2020, LCWINS researched and reached out to over 50 organizations and 150 individuals ("connectors") we thought could help us find qualified candidates.
+We asked them to begin compiling lists of women who were well-qualified for national security appointments to Senate-confirmed positions.
 During these conversations, we stressed the seniority associated with these positions and our emphasis on diversity.
-We also asked our Steering Committee and Honorary Advisory Committee to reach out through their networks and contacts.
-In addition, we researched top women in national security and foreign policy and nominated them for inclusion in the database.
+We also asked our Leadership Council and Honorary Advisory Committee to reach out through their networks and contacts.
+In addition, we researched top women in national security and foreign policy and nominated them ourselves for inclusion in the database.

 It was important to LCWINS that we reach beyond “the usual suspects” in the Beltway, and find partners across the country.
 We had over 1500 women nominated throughout this process, including candidates from government, academia, think tanks, nonprofits, and the private sector.

 Invitations to join our database were sent out to nominees via email explaining the initiative and including a link to a Google Form.
 We employed multiple outreach methods to make sure candidates didn’t miss our request because of a technology issue, including direct individual encouragement via email, as well as MailChimp, YAMM Mail Merge via Gmail, and LinkedIn.

 and a 2017 Congressional Research Service report on Presidential Appointments